hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-standard.md

 > You have to send the so called downlink messages to port 10
 > The device transmits its data after "CyclicTransmissionCounter" × "SensorSampleTime" starting from the last transmission.
 > The example below sends data every 20 minutes with the settings
-  - CyclicTransmissionCounter = 4
+  - CyclicTransmissionCounter = 1
-  - SensorSampleTime = 5
+  - SensorSampleTime = 20

 1. [Log in](https://console.thethingsnetwork.org/applications) and open the `application`
 2. Select the tab `Devices` and select your device where you want to change the settings
 3. Sroll down to "Downlink"
 4. Select `FPort 10`
-5. Add Payload for CyclicTransmissionCounter `FF 02 05` and press send
+5. Add Payload for SensorSampleTime `FF 02 14` and press send
 6. The wisely sensor only receives downlink data after a transmission.
 Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)
-7. Add Payload for SensorSampleTime `FF F0 04` and press send
+7. Add Payload for CyclicTransmissionCounter `FF F0 01` and press send
 8. Press again the button on the back of the sensor

 > Now the sampling interval should be changed.